WolframBlockchainLabs/WolframPriceFeedInfrastructure/docs/quick-start.md

     - Use `npm run docker:workers:collectors-seeder:start` to populate the database with preconfigured exchanges (e.g., Binance, Kraken, Gemini).
     - Refer to collectors config for the full list exchanges and markets.

+**ATTENTION!** If you have changed the collection configuration, you must perform the **Seed Database** step.
+If you've changed markets, added new ones, or deleted old ones, you should run the seeders again.
+Otherwise, the changes will not be applied since the infrastructure uses the database as a source of truth.

+To ensure that your configuration changes are properly applied, you need to run the relevant seeder scripts.
+Below are the available seeder scripts:

+- `docker:workers:ccxt-realtime-seeder:start`
+- `docker:workers:ccxt-historical-seeder:start`
+- `docker:workers:xrpl-seeder:start`
+- `docker:workers:udex-seeder:start`
+- `docker:workers:collectors-seeder:start`

+If you intend to extend or modify the configuration, follow these steps to seed the database and apply your changes:

+1. **Update your configuration**: Make the necessary changes to your collection configuration.
+2. **Run the appropriate seeder script(s)**: Depending on the type of data you have changed, run the corresponding seeder script from the list above.
+3. **Verify changes**: Ensure that the changes have been successfully applied and reflected in the system with available market or exchange list endpoints.

 ## Running Containers

 Ensure the following before running containers: